-Seeding is done for multiple reasons including construction/repairs, insect and disease damage, integration or conversion or adverse weather conditions.
-For successful seeding the most important factor to consider is seed selection.
-Some research should be conducted to determine the best grass species and cultivars for your particular project, location and budget.
+To get a successful start, pay close attention to what grass seed gets selected.
+Some research should be conducted to determine the best grass species and cultivars for your particular project, location, and budget.
 Once these decisions have been made, it is important to decide on a quality source of seed with a high germination percentage and low amount of weed and undesirable grass seed level.
 Special attention to the testing date can be a determining factor between success and failure.

-Once seed is selected, site preparation is the next step to ensuring seeding success.
-Seed to soil contact is critical for good germination and survival and can be achieved in several ways including aeration, slit or drill seeding and the removal of organic matting (thatch).
+Once seed is selected, prepare the site properly.
+Seed to soil contact is critical for good germination and survival and can be achieved in several ways including aeration, slit or drill seeding, and the removal of organic matting (thatch).
 The roles of oxygen, soil temperature and water are also crucial.
-Without consistency in the above mentioned environmental factors turf quality will be compromised.
+Without consistency in these environmental factors, turf quality will be compromised.
 Warmer soil temperatures are required for seed germination and oxygen is vital as the seed leaf and root emerge.

-Water is key in seed expansion, germination and seedling survival.
+Water is key in the seeding process, assisting with seed expansion, germination, and seedling survival.
 Without a consistent source of water young plants will rapidly desiccate and die.
 Conversely, overly watered or saturated seed beds will be depleted of oxygen.
-Over-watered juvenile plants will be at risk for seed rot and water borne diseases causing complete collapse and mortality.
+Over-watered juvenile plants will be at risk for seed rot and water borne diseases, which can result in total plant mortality.